National Executive Committee of the Labour Party (UK): Equalities Committee

-Chair: James Asser

 Business Board

 The Business Board is responsible for overseeing the business functions of the organisation including the management of the finances.

-Chair: Diana Holland

 Audit, Risk Management and Compliance Committee

 The Audit, Risk Management and Compliance Committee has responsibility for audit and compliance oversight, and is accountable for internal audit procedures providing a systematic approach to risk management in all of the party's activities.
 The committee ensures that the Labour Party's financial activities are within the law, and that an effective system of internal control is maintained.

-Chair: George Howarth MP

-Organisation Committee
+Organisation Sub-Committee

-The Organisation Committee is responsible for party rules and constitution; ensuring parties are operating effectively throughout the country to the highest standards and has overall responsibility for membership, investigations, selections, Conferences, electoral law, boundaries strategy and internal elections.
+The Organisation Sub Committee is a sub-committee of the NEC (generally known as Org Sub) and is responsible for party rules and constitution; ensuring parties are operating effectively throughout the country to the highest standards and has overall responsibility for membership, investigations, selections, Conferences, electoral law, boundaries strategy and internal elections.

-Chair: Wendy Nichols

-Disputes Panel
+Complaints & Disciplinary Sub-committee

-The NEC Disputes Panel is a panel of the NEC Organisation Committee which hears membership appeals; re-admission applications; party disputes and conciliation; minor investigations and local government appeals where referred to the NEC.
+The NEC Complaints & Disciplinary Sub-committee is a sub-committee of the NEC Organisation Sub-committee which hears membership appeals; re-admission applications; party disputes and conciliation; minor investigations and local government appeals where referred to the NEC.
 It operates in a quasi-judicial fashion, conducting hearings and interviews around the country where necessary.